 The Municipal Government Act also requires the IDPs to be consistent with any approved regional plans.
-The Municipal District (M.D.) of Bonnyville falls within the Lower Athabasca Regional Plan (LARP).
+Lac La Biche County falls within the Lower Athabasca Regional Plan (LARP).
 Approved in 2012 under the provincial Land-use Framework, LARP is Alberta's first regional statutory plan.
-It establishes a 50-year vision and a 10 year strategic direction for environmental management, growth, and economic development in the region.
+It establishes a 50-year vision and a 10-year strategic direction for environmental management, growth, and economic development in the region.
 LARP uses a cumulative effects management approach to balance the region's approach to growth and set desired outcomes and objectives for the region through a series of strategies, actions, approaches and tools.
 As a regional plan, LARP is at the highest level in the order of statutory planning documents.

 The County of St. Paul falls within the North Saskatchewan Regional Plan area.

-Although the creation of the regional plan is still in progress while this IDP is being developed, the Municipalities have taken steps to incorporate regional planning considerations in this IDP that are consistent with the Terms of Reference for Developing the North Saskatchewan Regional Plan.
+Although the creation of this regional plan is still in progress at the time this IDP is being developed, the Municipalities have taken steps to incorporate regional planning considerations in this IDP that are consistent with the Terms of Reference for Developing the North Saskatchewan Regional Plan.